clipman/klipper-on-android/README.md

 - KlipperScreen should appear in XServer XSDL and Mainsail and/or Fluidd should be accesible using your Android device's IP address in a browser.

 ## Misc
-You can start/stop Klipper, Moonraker and socat manually by using the `service` command (eg: `sudo service start klipper`).
+You can start/stop Klipper, Moonraker, Socat and Xterm manually by using the `service` command (eg: `sudo service start klipper`).

   ```bash
   service moonraker restart